Pop-Up Prayer hosted by Joe Paprocki

 The Luminous Mysteries: The Proclamation of the Kingdom and Another Way of Being Human

-We continue our reflections on the Luminous Mysteries of the Rosary as we explore the Third Mystery: The Proclamation of the Kingdom of God.
+Let’s explore the Third Luminous Mystery: The Proclamation of the Kingdom of God.
 The concept of the kingdom of God (also referred to as the kingdom of heaven or the reign of God) is the very heart and soul of Jesus’ message.
 It is what Jesus is all about.
 It is who Jesus is.
-If Jesus were running a campaign for public office, his […]
+If Jesus were running a campaign for public office, his official motto would be “Repent!
+The kingdom of God is at […]